 For electric vehicles purchased after December 31, 2009, you get a credit for at least $2,500.
 The tax credit can increase up to $7,500 depending on a few qualifiers:

-- the kilowatt capacity
+- The kilowatt capacity

-- how many vehicles the manufacturer sold.
+- The number of electric vehicles the manufacturer sold

 You receive an additional $417 for each kilowatt hour of battery capacity in excess of 5 kilowatt hours.
 The credit begins to phase out after a manufacturer sells at least 200,000 vehicles.
 Tesla is the only company that’s hit the 200,000 threshold so far.